 In the German Income Tax Act (EStG), tax and social security contributions are exempted up to €44-a-month [Section-8, para two; clause 11].

 According to the Bundeszentralamt Für Steuern aka the Federal Central Tax Office of Germany, the additional pay for work done by an employee is considered to be a non-cash benefit, hence, is exempted from tax up to the above amount.

 The given exemption limit is not to be collected/transferred to other employees as their exemption limit expires at the end of each month—which resets and starts a new cycle.
 And if these benefits are used by the employee, it is called a gift.
-Section 19.6 (para one) of the German Income Tax Law (LStR) exempt from tax and social security contributions up to €60 for special personal occasions for employee small gift exemption.
+Section 19.6 (para one) of the German Income Tax Law (LStR) exempts from tax and social security contributions up to €60 for special personal occasions for employee small gift exemption.

 Tax-Free Gift Voucher Management Software or Employees

-Now that we are well aware of the employee small benefit exemption, it can be clearly seen that there's a way to get tax-free vouchers for employees in the UK and the rest of Europe.
+Now that we are well aware of the employee small benefit exemption, it can be seen that there's a way to get tax-free vouchers for employees in the UK and the rest of Europe.
 With Xoxoday Plum, that's now possible without delving into the intricacies.